ZanePeck01/python-genetic-algorithm-project/README.md

 > How can *n* queens be placed on an *n × n* chessboard so that no two queens attack each other?

-This project solves the problem using a **Genetic Algorithm**, evolving a population of candidate solutions over generations by applying:
+This project solves the problem using a Genetic Algorithm, evolving a population of candidate solutions over generations by applying:
 - Fitness evaluation
 - Probabilistic parent selection
 - Crossover